-- 1. Bonds, notes, or other forms of indebtedness issued by the City, including bonds payable solely out of the revenues from a revenue producing property owned, controlled, or operated by the City or by a department, board, agency, or authority of the local agency. - 2.
-United States Treasury notes, bonds, bills, or certificates of indebtedness, or those for which the full faith and credit of the United States are pledged for the payment of principal and interest. - 3.
-Federal Agency or United States government-sponsored enterprise obligations (GSE), participations, or other instruments. - 4.
+- Bonds, notes, or other forms of indebtedness issued by the City, including bonds payable solely out of the revenues from a revenue producing property owned, controlled, or operated by the City or by a department, board, agency, or authority of the local agency. - 2.
+United States Treasury notes, bonds, bills, or certificates of indebtedness, or any other government obligation for which the full faith and credit of the United States are pledged for the payment of principal and interest.
+There are no limits on the dollar amount or percentage that the City may invest in U.S. Treasuries, provided that the maximum maturity is five (5) years. - 3.
+Federal Agency or United States government-sponsored enterprise obligations (GSE), participations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or United States government-sponsored enterprises.
+There are no limits on the dollar amount or percentage that the City may invest in Federal Agency or Government-Sponsored Enterprises (GSEs), provided that: - No more than 30% of surplus funds may be invested in any single Agency/GSE issuer. - The maximum maturity does not exceed five (5) years. - The maximum percent of Agency callable securities in the portfolio will be 20%. - 4.
 State of California and Local Agency Obligations.
 Registered state warrants or treasury notes or bonds of this state, including bonds payable solely out of the revenues from revenue-producing property owned, controlled, or operated by the state or by a department, board, agency, or authority of the state; and bonds, notes, warrants, or other evidence of indebtedness of any local agency within this state including bonds payable solely out of the revenues from revenue-producing property owned, controlled, or operated by the local agency, or by a department, board, agency, or authority of the local agency.
-Notes eligible for investment, other than those issued by the City or operated by a department, board, agency, or authority of the local agency, shall be rated in a category of "A" or its equivalent or better by two Nationally Recognized Statistical-Rating Organizations.
+Notes eligible for investment, other than those issued by the City or operated by a department, board, agency, or authority of the local agency, shall be rated in a rating category of "A" or its equivalent or better by at least one Nationally Recognized Statistical-Rating Organization (NRSRO).
+Moreover: